35. Forever Food: Provision in Purpose

 If we believe and receive Jesus, we are made spiritually alive again and we need now to learn to live like spiritual beings, like the children of God.
 Our spirit needs refreshment every bit as much as our physical body and it is much more important.
 We need to feed our spirits.
 And the spirit is fed by doing and finishing the will of God.
 In other words, by hearing and fully obeying the Word of God.

 The life of God does not just flow aimlessly in many different directions.
 The life of God flows through the will of God.
 The river of God flows in the direction of His purposes.
-If we are out of His purposes for our lives we are out of the river of His spiritual provision for us (and maybe the physical provision too).
+If we are out of His purposes for our lives we are away from the river of His spiritual provision for us (and maybe the physical provision too).

 Jesus told us, during the sermon on the mount, that if we seek first the kingdom of God and His righteousness “all these things” necessary for our physical wellbeing get added to us (Matthew 6:33).